Willis Crockett

-Willis Robert Crockett (born August 25, 1966) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys.
+Willis Robert Crockett (born August 25, 1966) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys.
 He was selected in the fifth round of the 1989 NFL draft.
-He played college football at Georgia Tech.
+He played college football for the Georgia Tech Yellow Jackets.

 Early life

 Crockett attended Coffee County High School, where he played as a defensive back and wide receiver.
 He also practiced baseball and basketball.

-He accepted a football scholarship from Georgia Institute of Technology.
+He accepted a football scholarship from Georgia Tech.
 As a freshman, he was named a starter at safety, registering 47 tackles and 2 interceptions, including one returned for a touchdown against the University of Tennessee at Chattanooga and earned freshman All-American honors.

 As a sophomore, he was converted into an outside linebacker and earned a starting position.
 He collected 55 tackles (5 for loss) and 2 quarterback hurries.

 As a junior, he required arthroscopic surgery before the season, to fix a knee injury that limited him from the previous year.
 He tallied 57 tackles, one sack and led the team with 6 tackles for loss.

 As a senior, he was a part of a defense that ranked 14th in the nation with 384.2 total yards allowed per game and seventh in passing with 138.9 yards allowed.
 He posted 67 tackles, 6 sacks (second on the team), 14 quarterback pressures (led the team), 4 tackles for loss (second on the team) and 3 fumble recoveries (tied for the team lead).
 He also received All-ACC and honorable-mention All-American honors.